Lo Que El Tiempo Me Enseño

 Shares bread with those same hands

-Because I have nothing to spare
+Because I have nothing left over

 That's why I say I'm rich